rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   - `surname`.
 The value is a surname, also known as "last name", "family name".
   - `additional`.
 The value is an additional name, also known as "middle name".
   - `suffix`.
 The value is a honorific suffix, e.g. "B.A.", "Esq.".

+### fullName
+Type: `LocalizedString` (optional).

+The full name (e.g. the personal name and surname of an individual, the name of an organization) of the entity represented by this card.
+The purpose of this property is to define a name, even if the individual name components are not known.
+In addition, it is meant to provide alternative versions of the name for internationalisation.
+Implementations SHOULD prefer using the *name* property over this one and SHOULD NOT store the concatenated name component values in this property.

+### nickNames
+Type: `LocalizedString[]` (optional).

+The nick names of the entity represented by this card.

 ### organizations
 Type: `LocalizedString[]` (optional).